ColasNahaboo/tewiba/doc/tewiba-doc.md

 ### Simple example

-Testing that the screen command is installed, minmal version of a `screen-installed.test` file:
+Testing that the screen command is installed, minimal version of a `screen-installed.test` file:

 ```
 #!/bin/bash